The Monbiot Effect Series

 They welcome everyone - but in particular the unconverted.
 Instead of anathematising difference, doubt and hesitation, they explain and normalise these responses as steps within a journey to belief.
 They are self-funding (often through a tithing system), and sometimes create a parallel welfare state, helping people to overcome financial hardship.
 To sustain ourselves, we need to be more than just political: we should offer those who join us emotional support, moral comfort and, sometimes, material help.
 [3]

 Right off the bat, the criticism is too easy.
 A set of core non-negotiable immutable convictions?
 For those that call the climate change movement a cult (such as myself), you're making it too easy for us.
+But let's get a bit more serious.
+Let's start at the beginning of the quotation: A set of codified immutable convictions.

 This is highly problematic because science doesn't have codified immutable convictions.
 Aside from the basic laws of physics and chemistry, everything else in the world is constantly in flux.
 It changes due to an infinite amount of variables (with the mind/consciousness being the most important one).